-Idaho Power began field surveys in 2010 and continues fieldwork in 2013 to support the NEPA and EFSC processes.
+Idaho Power began field surveys in 2010 and continued fieldwork through 2014 to support the NEPA and EFSC processes.
 Crews work in small teams and surveys should not result in any ground disturbance.
 Fieldwork throughout the project corridor may include one or more of the following:

 - Land surveys